EBZebra/docs/edge/source/guide/tutorial/printing.md

 <img style="height:80px" src="images/eb_tutorials/Printing_API_tutorial_03.png"/>

 ###The main flow
 The key printing process flow can be accomplished with the four lines of code in the section below.
-Each line is described by comments above it.

 <b>&#52;.
 Without adding them in yet, look at the following four lines of JavaScript code and the comments that explain them above each:</b>